Black tie wedding

-Black tie has made a huge splash at weddings in 2022, and there was me wondering if the good old blue suit would ever get knocked off its perch!
+Black tie has made a huge splash at weddings these days, particularly in 2024, and there was me wondering if the good old blue suit would ever get knocked off its perch!

 There’s no denying that a well-tailored dinner jacket and bow tie ensemble can set even the slowest of pulses racing; think James Bond, think Hollywood stars at the Oscars, think Prince Harry (even if you’re slightly annoyed with him).
-Seeing those crisp, monotone lines obviously does something to us because you lot have gone bananas for black tie in 2022, preferring your men folk in this get up more than ever before.
+Seeing those crisp, monotone lines obviously does something to us because you lot have gone bananas for black tie, preferring your men folk in this get up more than ever before.
+Let’s get into the inspo!

 What is ‘black tie’?